-Forty-seven states and all branches of the U.S. military use the Motorcycle Safety Foundation's Basic RiderCourse (BRC) curriculum for their motorcycle safety and education programs.
+Forty-five states and all branches of the U.S. military use the Motorcycle Safety Foundation's Basic RiderCourse (BRC) curriculum for their motorcycle safety and education programs.
 The BRC is MSF's primary learn-to-ride curriculum for traditional two-wheel and three-wheel motorcycles, involving approximately 3 hours of online instruction, 5 hours of classroom activities, and 10 hours of hands-on skills development on a paved lot.
-More than 7.5 million motorcyclists have enrolled in MSF RiderCourses since 1974.
+More than 8 million motorcyclists have enrolled in MSF RiderCourses since 1974.
 More than 400,000 students now take the course annually, at nearly 2,700 sites, with 9,900 MSF-certified RiderCoaches available to guide them.

 Course graduates are often eligible for insurance discounts and incentives from motorcycle distributors for course tuition or fees.
 In many cases, they can obtain a waiver for the riding skill test and/or written knowledge test portion of their state's license exam requirements.